Introduction to Applied Games Development

 Course Learning Outcomes

 The course introduces the students to the concepts and processes of designing applied games and gamified solutions.
-Gamification requires multi-disciplinary approach and diverse set of expertise in a team, to which it is important to understand the role of the game designer and what are the current industry practices in designing applied games for needs and requirements of different industries.
+Gamification requires a multi-disciplinary approach and a diverse set of expertise in a team, to which it is important to understand the role of the game designer and what the current industry practices are in designing applied games for the needs and requirements of different industries.
 The students will also have group work in gaining practical experience in designing an applied game.

 Partners Involved